kubedb/docs/docs/guides/neo4j/autoscaler/storage/autoscale.md

 neo4j-storage-autoscaler     10s
 ```

-> The `20%` threshold is intentionally low so the tutorial completes quickly.
+> The `40%` threshold is intentionally low so the tutorial completes quickly.
+It also remains above the observed usage after the first expansion, preventing this sample workload from immediately triggering another operation.
 Use a higher threshold, such as `80%`, for a production policy and leave sufficient headroom for traffic spikes and expansion time.

 ## Insert Graph Data

-Retrieve the admin password and create an application database:
+Retrieve the admin password, create an application database, and add a uniqueness constraint so a batch can be retried safely:

 ```bash
 $ PASS=$(kubectl get secret -n demo neo4j-autoscale-auth \